May Edition – Freedom: Life and Dignity of All Humans

 Expand on the Catholic Social Teaching Curriculum by using this month’s Teacher Guide to expand your students’ content and understanding of how we can act as disciples and take care of the gift God gave us, Earth.

 Gas prices began increasing because the U.S could no longer purchase oil from Russia.

 Vladimir Putin shows no mercy toward Ukraine and its losses.

 It is our human right to have our basic needs met.
 Flint, a place in Michigan, and Eritrea in East Africa are just two areas struggling to get water, food, or both.

 Elon musk wants to buy Twitter because he believes the changes to the platform can only be made if it’s a private company.

 Students submitted artwork and photos that represent the theme.
 See the edition for additional artwork.

 About the Tablet Jr.

-A collaboration between CTN and The Tablet editorial staff, The Tablet Jr. includes stories written by middle-grade students from diocesan schools as well as student-created artwork.
+A collaboration between CTN and The Tablet editorial staff, The Tablet Jr. includes stories written by middle-grade students from diocesan academies and schools as well as student-created artwork.
 Additional elements include a question-and-answer column, a diocesan history column, fun activities such as word puzzles, and a news article written by a member of The Tablet staff.